FishPain/VideoLLM/README.md

 # 🧠 VideoLLM – AISG Challenge Submission

 > ⚠️ **Note:** 83 questions could not be answered due to missing videos.
-> ✅ Model is now tasked to make smart guesses to the questions without the video for better completeness.
+> ✅ The model is now instructed to make **intelligent guesses** for these cases to improve overall completeness.

 ---